Westhill Academy in Aberdeenshire 1998-2004, The University of Aberdeen 2004-2008

 I’ve got a degree in chemistry and I’ve got a PhD – that’s the fancy qualification which means people can call me a doctor :-)

-I’ve worked in a few shops (a place called Costco and also in a tesco).
-I currently work at the University of Aberdeen
+I’ve worked in a few shops as a stdudent (a place called Costco and also in a tesco).
+I currently work at the University of Aberdeen as a Lecturer

-Favourite thing to do in science The best thing about being a scientist is getting to do experiments that no one has done before!
+Favourite thing to do in my job: The best thing about being a scientist is getting to do experiments that no one has done before!
 Its great fun to try and predict what will happen (and then usually explain why my original idea was wrong!)

-I spend my day making things called ‘Catalysts’ which allow us to make chemicals in a green and clean way!
+I spend my day thinking about things called ‘Catalysts’ which allow us to make chemicals in a green and clean way!

-Every day I go to work and I do experiments (how much fun is that!).
-The experiments involve making things called ‘catalysts’.
+Every day I go to work and teach others about chemistry.
+If I get some spare time then I do experiments involving things called ‘catalysts’.
 That is a chemical which can be used to make other chemicals in an environmentally friendly way.
 For example, a good catalyst allows me to make another chemical at lower temperature, maybe under safer conditions, produce less waste and use less energy.
 Catalysts are extremely important because we need to make lots of chemicals in order to live life the way we do.
 How would I be able to run my car without being able to get petrol?
 Well I couldn’t.
 So how do we make petrol, well it generally comes from the ground in the form of crude oil (the black gunky stuff you see on TV sometimes).
 From here we separate the oil into different segments and then use catalysts to make the chemicals we need (petrol being one key example).
 All in all, catalysts are a pretty worthwhile things to be involved in because without them life wouldn’t be the same.

 My Typical Day

-Get up, go to work, try some experiments, teach students about chemistry, try more experiments, go to the gym, go home tired and have some dinner before chilling out with some TV
+Get up, go to work, try some experiments, teach students about chemistry, try more experiments, go to the gym (sometimes - not as often as I should), go home tired and have some dinner before chilling out with some TV

-I also have to right lots of articles so that I can share my results with other scientists.
+I also have to write lots of articles so that I can share my results with other scientists.
 So I probably spend 1-2 hours a day writing as well!

 In my spare time I go to schools and perform a chemistry show so I would spend the money developing new experiments – perhaps something which makes a big bang!